 - A reduced schedule – This goes along the lines of limiting activity, yet oftentimes it’s unavoidable to work less, sleep more, eat and drink in moderation, and forego your normal day-to-day routine after a dental treatment.
 Because our oral health is a primary indicator for the health of the whole of the body, reducing your schedule for a few days after a treatment will help the success of the treatment, no matter the scale.
 Being mindful of slowing down for a bit can also aid in reducing stress, which is a gateway to most health complications.

 Applying The After-Care

 Now that your dentist, Dr. Martin, has given you the tools on how to care for your oral health post treatment, you’ll be ready to heal and back on your feet in no time.
 Infections and inflammation are significantly reduced if you pay extra attention to your health and follow these tips after your procedure.
-Dr. Martin and his staff in W. Eric Martin, DDS, PC are poised to aid in your journey post-procedure.
+Dr. Martin and his staff in W. Eric Martin, DDS, PC in Champaign, IL are poised to aid in your journey post-procedure.
 They welcome your questions regarding all aspects of your treatment, and will send you on your way with every tool imaginable for dental success.
 Your body will thank you.
 Your smile will thank you!
 We are waiting for your call, and are ready to include you as a new member to our dental care family.